-Liquidity risk is the risk that cash not be available when it is required.
+Liquidity risk is the risk that cash will not be available when it is required, that ineffective management of liquidity creates additional unbudgeted costs, and the Council's business/service objectives will be thereby compromised.
 This can jeopardise the ability of the Council to carry out its functions or disrupt those functions being carried out in the most cost effective manner.
 The Council will therefore have sufficient stand by facilities to ensure that there is always sufficient liquidity to deal with unexpected occurrences.
 It will also seek to ensure that its cash flow forecasting gives as accurate a picture as possible of the changes in income and expenditure and the resulting residual daily cash balances.